 'Engaging, revealing, at times simply astonishing: Anne Lister's diaries are an indispensable read' SARAH WATERS

-This second volume continues the story of one of the most remarkable women of her time: landowner, industrialist, traveller and lesbian.
-Anne Lister arrives in post-revolutionary Paris in 1824, attempting to recover from a doomed love affair with a married woman.
-There she becomes emotionally entangled with a young widow.
+No Priest But Love begins in 1824.
+After an ill-fated love affair with a married woman, Anne Lister embarks on a journey alone to post-revolutionary Paris, a city alive with political intrigue.
+Here, she becomes romantically involved with a young widow, a relationship at odds with her social ambitions.
 Anne's efforts, firstly to extricate herself from this new 'scrape' and then to make a choice between the two women in her life, provides an absorbing sexual and social drama.

 Ba dies in the night, Ma is already gone.
 Lucy and Sam, twelve and eleven, are suddenly alone and on the run.
 With their father's body on their backs, they roam an unforgiving landscape dotted with giant buffalo bones and tiger paw prints, searching for a place to give him a proper burial.

 How Much of These Hills is Gold is a sweeping adventure tale, an unforgettable sibling story and a remarkable novel about a family bound and divided by its memories.

 'The 19th-century American West is the setting for C Pam Zhang's impressive debut.
 Rickety wagons, gambling dens, dusty towns and dodgy outlaws stalk its pages . . .
 How Much of These Hills is Gold breaks the mould [as a] revisionist immigrant fable of the making of the West . . . a daring and haunting epic' Sunday Times

 'A truly gifted writer' Sebastian Barry, two-time Costa Book of the Year winner

 'Pure gold' Emma Donoghue, Booker-shortlisted author of Room